-Have A Notes Sheet
+Have a Notes Sheet

-In addition to the job description and your resume, print a sheet with your personal notes about the position.
+In addition to the job description and your resume, print a sheet with your notes about the position.
 By doing so, you can refer to the notes if needed during the interview.

-Join The Call 5 Minutes Early
+Join the Call 5 Minutes Early

 A strong rule of thumb is to have the software platform up and ready, ten minutes before the interview.
 By doing so, you make sure everything is ready to go and there are no unexpected problems at the last minute.

 Start logging in five minutes before the interview.
 This will ensure you’re on time and proficient.
 In some cases, other participants will already be in.
-If that’s the case, this would be a great opportunity to introduce yourself and meet the others.
+If that’s the case, this would be a great opportunity to introduce yourself and meet others.
 Try to have a topic in mind for a basic conversation.

-During The Video Interview
+During the Video Interview

-Here are a few important ones to follow during the video interview.
+Here are a few important ones to follow during the video interview: